 Unrest & Terrorism

 Civil unrest and terrorist bombings are relatively rare in Europe, all things considered, but they do occur.
-Attacks by extremists in the UK, France, Germany, Belgium and Russia have occurred in recent years.
+A spike in attacks by extremists in the UK, France, Germany, Belgium and Spain occurred in the mid-2010s – seven of them between 2015 and 2017 – although things seemed to have quietened down somewhat since.
 Keep an eye on the news and avoid areas where any flare-up seems likely.

 The Camping Card International (CCI; www.campingcardinternational.com) is an ID that can be used instead of a passport when checking into a camping ground.
-Many camping grounds offer a small discount if you sign in with one and it includes third-party insurance.
+Many camping grounds offer a small discount (up to 25%) if you sign in with one and it includes third-party insurance.

 If you plan to visit more than a few countries, or one or two countries in-depth, you might save money with a rail pass.

-European citizens or residents qualify for a one-month InterRail pass (www.interrail.eu).
-There are special rates if you're under 26 years old.
+European citizens or residents qualify for a one-month InterRail pass.
+There are special rates if you're under 27 years old.
 Children under 12 are free.

-Non-European citizens can apply for a Eurail pass (www.eurail.com) valid in 28 countries for up to three months.
+Non-European citizens can apply for a Eurail pass,valid in 28 countries for up to three months.

-The International Student Identity Card (www.isic.org), available for students, teachers and under-26s, offers thousands of worldwide discounts on transport, museum entry, youth hostels and even some restaurants.
-Apply for the cards online or via issuing offices, which include STA Travel (www.statravel.com).
+The International Student Identity Card (www.isic.org), available for full-time students at school, college or university, offers thousands of worldwide discounts on transport, museum entry, youth hostels and even some restaurants.
+Also available are the International Youth Travel Card (for under 30s) and the International Teacher Identity Card (for teachers and professors).
+Apply for the cards online or via issuing offices such as STA Travel (www.statravel.com).

 Europe generally runs on 220V, 50Hz AC, but there are exceptions.
 The UK runs on 230/240V AC, and some old buildings in Italy and Spain have 125V (or even 110V in Spain).
 The continent is moving towards a 230V standard.
 If your home country has a vastly different voltage you will need a transformer for delicate and important appliances.